The Centre at Salisbury: History

-Development and construction
+1987–1990: Development and opening

 On September 11, 1987, news broke that developer Walter Petrie was planning to build a new shopping mall in the northern part of Salisbury.
 The mall, to be called The Centre at Salisbury, would be located on a 79 acre plot of land, approximately 4 mi north of the city’s existing Salisbury Mall.

 Petrie claimed that a new mall was needed to bring higher-quality stores to the region.
 He called the Salisbury Mall an "antiquated center that wasn't serving the market," and argued that Salisbury residents often had to leave the Eastern Shore to shop.
 Robert Di Pietro, the project's government liaison, said that both malls could survive.
 He claimed that having two malls in Salisbury would attract more shoppers to the city, and that both malls would be motivated by the competition.

-On September 23, 1987, plans for the new mall were approved by the Salisbury Board of Zoning.
+On September 23 of that year, plans for the new mall were approved by the Salisbury Board of Zoning.
 The Centre at Salisbury would be a project of Petrie, Dierman and Partners, working with the Shopco Group.
 Boscov's, Leggett, JCPenney, and Montgomery Ward were announced as the anchor stores.
 A second phase would add two additional anchors.

 Developers hoped the mall would attract shoppers from throughout the Eastern Shore, as well as tourists traveling to Ocean City.
 Construction of the Salisbury bypass would give the mall a more desirable location than the existing Salisbury Mall.
 Albert R. Boscov, then-chairman of Boscov's Department Stores, said "Without a doubt, the 'Centre' will have the best location in the entire area," referring to the mall's accessibility to beach-bound traffic.

 The project's final hurdle was approval by the State Highway Administration.
 Plans called for construction of a flyover ramp to access the mall from U.S. Route 13.
 However, two local businesses objected, believing the access ramp would damage their properties.
 The negotiations delayed the start of construction by several months.
 Eventually, the Highway Administration withdrew the flyover plan, and the city council approved a simpler entrance from the highway.

 A groundbreaking ceremony was held on October 26, 1988.
 The start of construction was delayed by rainy weather, but work was underway by April 1989.
 The mall cost an estimated $80 million to build, and employed approximately 500 construction workers.

 Construction accidents

-The mall’s construction was marred by at least three serious accidents.

 On the morning of June 5, 1989, a 25 ft scaffold collapsed at the work site.
 Five workers fell to the ground, with some being temporarily trapped under debris.
 Two hours later, another worker was injured in a forklift accident.
 All were treated and released from Peninsula General Hospital.
 On November 4, 1989, one worker was killed in a construction accident.
 John "Redbird" Moore was working for contractor Steel Tech, when he lost his balance pulling a loose cable and fell 30 ft to his death.
 More than 800 people attended his funeral.